Samourai-Wallet/whirlpool-client-cli/README.md

 ```
 - Use `auto` to use embedded tor, or detecting a local TOR install when your system is not supported.
 - Use `local` to detect a local tor install.
-- Use custom path to `tor` binary to use your own tor install.
+- Use custom path to `tor` binary to use your own tor build.

 ### API
 whirlpool-client-cli can be managed with a REST API.
 See [README-API.md](README-API.md)